• Home

 Terms of Office

-Terms of office for committee chairs are generally one year however chairs may be reappointed for additional terms.
-Chairs of the Executive , Finance and Nominations, Elections and Awards Committees serve until they leave that executive office.
-The terms of office for the chairs of the CE Committee and the Ethics and Standards Committee are two years however those chairs may be reappointed for additional terms.
+Terms of office for committee chairs are generally one year.
+The terms of office for the chairs of the CPD Committee and the Ethics and Standards Committee are two years however those chairs may be reappointed for additional terms.

 Resignations/Removals

-With the exception of the Executive Officers, a standing committee chair may resign at any time by giving notice to the Board.
-An operating committee chair may resign by giving notice to the President.
+With the exception of the Executive Officers, any chair of a committee or task force may resign by giving written notice to the President.
 A committee chair that takes office during the year shall count that year as a one year term.
 With the exception of the Executive Officers, chairs of standing or operating committees may be removed by the Board at its discretion and without cause.

 HOW DOES ONE BECOME A COMMITTEE MEMBER?